 Pericarditis

-Inflammation of the pericardium, usually resulting in the accumulation of fluid in the pericardial space between the visceral (serosal tissue intimately related to the myocardium) and parietal (fibrous layer composed of elastic fibers and collagen) pericardium.
-Pericarditis may be serous, fibrinous, purulent, hemorrhagic, or chylous.
+Inflammation of the pericardium, usually resulting in fluid accumulation within the pericardial space between the visceral (serosal tissue intimately related to the myocardium) and parietal (fibrous layer composed of elastic fibers and collagen) pericardium; this inflammation can be limited to the pericardium, can be associated with myocarditis, or can be a part of a systemic disease.

 - Infectious pericarditis is more frequently seen in children <13 years of age, with predominance in children <2 years of age.